Andes Pacifico Enduro: Day 1 & 2 - Pinkbike

 Who ordered some extra horsepower?

-The final stage of day two dropped to a lower elevation and home to some prickly vegetation.
+The final stage of day two dropped to a lower elevation that's home to some prickly vegetation.

 Lurking in the shadows, just in case you get a bit off-line.